-- Remove pitman arm clamp bolt nut, washer and bolt. - 4.
-Check the radial position of the pitman arm in relation to the sector shaft prior to removal of pitman arm. - Add reference marks to the arm and shaft if necessary to ensure correct alignment at reassembly.

-6. Remove pitman arm.
-A chisel will help you loosen the pitman arm.
+- 3. Remove pitman arm fixing nut. - Check the radial position of the pitman arm in relation to the sector shaft prior to removal of pitman arm. - Add reference marks to the arm and shaft if necessary to ensure correct alignment at reassembly. - 6.
+Remove pitman arm.
 Use a puller if you cannot remove the pitman arm manually.